Share

 Many medications have side effects that are hard on your digestive system.

 Talk with your health care provider to be sure you’re not taking any unnecessary medicines and that your doses are as low as they can be.
-This will help symptoms like constipation or diarrhea.
+This will help symptoms such as constipation or diarrhea.

 2. Keep moving